 If making ahead: assemble, refrigerate, and make sure to bring unbaked refrigerated frittata to room temp one full hour before baking.
 Frittata can also be baked ahead and reheats well.

-Halving the recipe-bake in a standard 9-inch pie pan, or 9-inch cast-iron skillet.
+When Halving the recipe-bake in a standard 9-inch pie pan, or 9-inch cast-iron skillet.

 Keywords: baked frittata, frittata recipe, vegetable frittata, how to make a frittata, healthy brunch recipe, keto frittata recipe, frittata oven, frittata baked oven,